 * A Trifle Trivial is a contest written by mistermickster and based loosely round the board game Trivial Pursuit.

 * A Trifle Trivial: Puzzletome Edition is our very own version of the Trivial Pursuit game, with categories based on some of our previous contests - but although knowledge of those contests may be helpful, it is not essential.

 * A Trifle Trivial: Movie Premiere Edition is the follow up to both the Movie Premiere AND the Trifle Trivial contests.
 It has been written by Mistermickster and Rosie Ragdoll, and puts a movie spin on the Trivia style format.

-* BrainBreakers, BrainBreakers II and BrainBreakers III are three sets of mind-bending puzzles written by lotjegetikt and Trenke.
+* BrainBreakers, BrainBreakers II, BrainBreakers III and BrainBreakers IV are four sets of mind-bending puzzles written by lotjegetikt and Trenke.